 Marijuana Withdrawal Timeline

 Withdrawal from marijuana typically lasts four to five days, depending on addiction severity and other factors such as co-occurring mental health issues and other drug use.
 However, the following is a general timeline for withdrawal symptoms.
+Dual diagnosis treatment in Idaho is necessary to recover from dependency and addiction.

 - 24 hours after last use: General feelings of discomfort, including irritability, anxiety, and insomnia